humdrum-tools/humdrum-documentation/tool/fields/index.md

 >   15   1-4   \# \*- \*- \*- \* \....
 >   ---- ----- -------------------------------------
 >
-With the **-i** option, the fields command will produce the following
+With the <span class="option">i</span> option, the fields command will produce the following
 output: ``

 >   ---- ----- -------------------------------------